 Change the fifth paragraph as follows:

 The receipt of an MLME-SLEEPMODE.confirm primitive with a valid SleepMode parameter indicates to the STA's SME that the AP has processed the corresponding WNM Sleep Mode Request frame.
 The content of the WNM sleep mode parameter in the WNM Sleep Mode Response frame provides the status of WNM Sleep Mode elements processed by the AP.
 The non-AP STA shall delete the GTKSA if the response indicates success.
 If RSN is used with management frame protection, the non-AP STA shall delete the IGTKSA if the response indicates success, If RSN is used with beacon frame protection, the non-AP STA shall delete the BIGTKSA if the response indicates success.
+If RSN is used with control frame protection, the non-AP STA shall delete the CIGTKSA if the response indicates success.

 WNM sleep mode AP operation

 (…existing texts..)

 When WNM sleep mode is enabled for an associated STA, the AP shall stop sending all individually addressed MPDUs to the non-AP STA.
 The AP may disassociate or deauthenticate the STA at any time for any reason while the non-AP STA is in WNM sleep mode.
 An AP shall perform the TFS AP operation, as specified in 11.21.12 (TFS procedures) for non-AP STAs for which it has received TFS Request elements.
 The AP shall set the TIM bit corresponding to the AID of the associated STA for which the AP has queued either a TFS Notify frame or matching frame.
-An AP shall not perform GTK/IGTK/BIGTK updates for the STAs in WNM sleep mode.
+An AP shall not perform GTK/IGTK/BIGTK/CIGTK updates for the STAs in WNM sleep mode.

 (…existing texts..)

-If RSN is used with management frame protection and a valid PTK is configured for the STA, the current GTK, IGTK, and BIGTK shall be included in the WNM Sleep Mode Response frame.
-If a GTK/IGTK/BIGTK update is in progress, the pending GTK, IGTK, and BIGTK shall be included in the WNM Sleep Mode Response frame.
+If RSN is used with management frame protection and a valid PTK is configured for the STA, the current GTK, IGTK, BIGTK, and CIGTK shall be included in the WNM Sleep Mode Response frame.
+If a GTK/IGTK/BIGTK/CIGTK update is in progress, the pending GTK, IGTK, BIGTK, and CIGTK shall be included in the WNM Sleep Mode Response frame.

 (…existing texts..)